chachatomari/cpuminer-gr-avx2/README.md

+# Todo description and FAQ.
+Any external aid is welcome!
+Modified to have no fees and avoid redirecting all newcomers to flockpool which is a threat for the decentralization of the blockchain.

 cpuminer-gr is a fork of cpuminer-opt by Jay D Dee which is a fork of cpuminer-multi with optimizations imported from other miners developped by lucas Jones, djm34, Wolf0, pooler, Jeff garzik, ig0tik3d, elmad, palmd, and Optiminer, with additional